MarkQWERTY/GameSportOS/README.md

-# GameSportOS - Interactive Shell
+# 🇬🇧GameSportOS - Interactive Shell

 Welcome to **GameSportOS**, an interactive shell developed in Bash that offers a variety of useful and fun commands to enhance your terminal experience.
 From games like roulette to creating and deleting files and folders, this shell is designed to be both functional and entertaining.